 For beautiful flowers in your terrarium, try these orchids, because once the flower and blossom into gorgeous mini-oncidiums, they will bloom again.
 You shouldn’t be messing around in the terrarium anyway, but resist the temptation to cut back the flower spike after it blooms.
 If it’s well-nourished, you can expect two blooms, one right after another.

-Of all the orchids mentioned above, Tolumnias can be grown in less humidity,
+Of all the orchids mentioned above, Tolumnias need to be grown in less humidity, 50 to 70%.

 Tolumnias will be the biggest of the plants on this list, and can be potted into 3 to 4 inch pots (7 to 10 cm).
 So when transplanting them into your terrarium, keep in mind they do grow.